marcomorosi06/Cussi-Parking-Server/README.md

 MIT License

-More informations in the LICENSE.md file inside of the repository.
+More informations in the LICENSE file inside of the repository.